datalad-handbook/book/docs/intro/windows.rst

 The workflow-based and user-centric narrative of the Basics has been developed on a Unix-based system -- Windows-related enhancements are solely adjustments or workarounds.
 So far, only the :ref:`basics-intro` have been tested with a Windows computer (Windows 10, build-version 2004) and adjusted where necessary.
-We're working on more adjustments, testing, and general improvements, but its a process.
+We're working on more adjustments, testing, and general improvements, but it's a process.
 You can help us prioritize Windows by getting in touch to voice general interest, discover and report bugs, or contribute to the user documentation with your own advice and experiences.

 So, overall...